somnambulist-tech/api-bundle/README.md

 The expected request vars are:

+ * include
  * page
  * per_page
  * limit

  `limit` is to fetch _only_ that many results and not a paginated set. `page` and `per_page` are typically used together.

+`include` is for requesting data to be included in the response.
+It should be a comma separated list of include options.
+These can then be passed to a view transformer / query command for loading additional data.
+Typically this would only be used on view / GET type requests.

 ### JSON to POST arg converter